Abiaina/hotel/design-activity.md

 Bonus question once you've read Metz ch.
 3: Which implementation is more loosely coupled?

   Implementation B because it separates uses a local variable subtotal and instance variable #@cart to shield the ShoppingCart instance from the calculation done by total_price method of Order.

+Revisiting Hotel Activity
+  There are a couple of places where I violate the single responsibility rule for classes.

+  I chose to fix the instance method available_rooms in admin that calls methods from the reservation class.

+  I will split the method into several methods and put most of the logic into the reservation class.

+  Reservation class will take on:
+  -checking if dates are valid

+  Admin: will just have a method that calls on that class and repackages the answer to be used in the admin class. almost no logic.
+Just adding to the array of reservation instances and updating the roomlist